 - Connect with the Best of the Best in Young Adult Literature

-Examine the young adult classics that have withstood the passage of time and remain relevant to today’s teens . . .
-Powerful new insights from one of the nation’s foremost experts in young adult literature
+Examine award-winning titles that have withstood the passage of time and remain relevant to today’s teens … Powerful, new insights from one of the nation’s foremost experts in young adult literature

-- Focus on the Best of the Best New Titles for Teens
+- Focus on the Best New Titles for Teens

 - Award Winners that Capture the Attention of Teens

-ALEX . . .
-Carnegie . . .
-Margaret A. Edwards . . .
-Newbery . . .
-Printz . . .
-Sibert . . .
-Whitbread . . .
-What are these awards and which winners with the most teen appeal do you need to know about for your teens and your collections?
+ALEX … Carnegie … Margaret A. Edwards … Morris … Newbery … Printz … Sibert … Whitbread … What are these awards and which winners with the most teen appeal do you need to know about for your classrooms and your collections?

 - Nonfiction is Not Just for Research and Reports

 Research has shown that boys in particular like to read nonfiction for pleasure.
 But a lot of girls do, too.
 What biographies have proven teen appeal?
-What are the best books about teen issues that you need to add to your collection?
+What are the best books about teen issues?
 What books are just fun for browsing?

-- From Sailor Moon to Spider Man: Japanese Manga and American Graphic Novels
+- From Fruits Basket to Spider Man: Japanese Manga and American Graphic Novels

 Graphic novels are comic books collected in trade paperback format or original works of literature published in comic book format.
-Manga is the Japanese term for graphic novels published in that country.
-This is a format that is becoming more and more popular with teen readers . . .
-Find out which titles are currently “hot” among young adult readers
+Manga is the Japanese term for graphic novels published in that country, a format that is exceptionally popular with teen readers … Find out which titles are currently “hot” among young adult readers

-- Beyond Harry Potter: The Explosion of Fantasy Written for Teens
+- From Harry Potter to Twilight: The Explosion of Fantasy Written for Teens

 - How to Engage Teens in Reading

-Learn from an outstanding expert as she “book talks” her way through many of the 101 best books for young adults . . .
-Discover dozens of ideas, tips and activities for getting reluctant readers involved with books
+An outstanding expert booktalks her way through the best books of 101 must-know young adult authors and shares ideas, tips and activities for getting reluctant readers involved with books

 - Booklists, Booklists and Booklists